pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ![](/images/quickstart-login-form.png)

-After logged in successfully, the browser will redirect you to the PipeCD console settings page at `piped` settings tab.
+After successfully logging in, the browser will redirect you to the PipeCD console settings page at the `piped` settings tab.
 You will find the `+ADD` button on the top of this page, click there and insert information to register the deployment runner for PipeCD (called `piped`).

 ![](/images/quickstart-adding-piped.png)